govend/govend/README.md

 The CLI tool `govend` takes a stab at golang dependency management.
-While many projects already exist to manage external golang packages, `govend` follows a philosophy of minimal interaction with the user, the project, the host's environment configuration, and the `go` command.
+While many projects already exist to manage external golang packages, `govend` follows a philosophy of minimal interaction with the user, project, host's environment configuration, and `go` command.

 Essentially this means `govend` tries to be good at one thing, vendoring dependencies.